LIKO-12/LIKO-12/README.md

 ---

-Please visit the website for more information about LIKO-12, including features list, screenshots, and documentation: [https://liko-12.github.io/](https://liko-12.github.io/)
+Please visit the [website](https://liko-12.github.io/) for more information about LIKO-12, including features list, screenshots, and documentation.